Man waters lush raised beds (Incomplete: max_output_tokens)

 • Small or misshapen fruit

-• Dry, crumbly soil several inches below the surface
+• Soil that feels dry and crumbly several inches below the surface

 One afternoon of drooping leaves does not always mean the bed is dry.
-But repeated wilting, especially if it persists into the morning, suggests the root zone is not holding enough moisture.
+Plants can temporarily wilt during the hottest part of the day and recover later.
+But repeated wilting, especially if it continues into the morning, is a strong sign that the root zone is not holding enough moisture.

 Mistake 1: Watering a little every day without checking